 Stimulants.
 Use of medications and other substances with stimulant properties is a common cause of insomnia.
 These include caffeine, theophylline, thyroxine, corticosteroids, bronchodilators, antidepressants, and methylphenidate.

 History and physical examination, including a sleep history and psychiatric history, should include evaluation of sleep habits, sleep environment, drug and alcohol use, medical and medication history, and family medical history.
 It is often helpful to interview the patient’s bed partner and to ask the patient to keep a sleep log.

-According to the ICDS-3, the diagnosis can be established when the following 4 criteria are met: patient has trouble initiating sleep, maintaining sleep, or early awakening; it occurs despite having adequate opportunity and time to sleep; patient complains of difficulty with daily functioning due to lack of sleep; and the sleep problems are not due to other sleep disorders.
+According to the ICSD-3, the diagnosis can be established when the following 4 criteria are met: patient has trouble initiating sleep, difficulty maintaining sleep, or a tendency to awaken early; it occurs despite having adequate opportunity and time to sleep; patient complains of difficulty with daily functioning due to lack of sleep; and the sleep problems are not due to other sleep disorders.

 Laboratory testing may identify medical disorders (such as endocrinopathies) that can contribute to sleep difficulties.

 Sleep testing is used in some patients.
 Polysomnography can identify sleep-related breathing disorders.
 Multiple sleep latency testing evaluates for inappropriate daytime sleepiness due to narcolepsy.
 Actigraphy measures motion during sleep.

 Underlying medical, surgical, or psychiatric disorders should be treated as appropriate.